joanEstrada/joanEstrada/README.md

 ### joanEstrada developer 👋
 **`Full stack Python/React with cloud plus!
-(Developer)`** I am a developer, I have led software development cycles for the products of the startup Waipo SAS.
+(Developer)`** I have led software development cycles for the products of the startup Waipo SAS.
 I am sure I can contribute to your company.

 ---